cleatherbury/Google_Data_Analytics/1-Foundations/Course-1/Exam.md

 - [x] &ensp;```Check your post for typos or grammatical errors```
 - [x] &ensp;```Make sure the article is relevant to data analytics```
 - [ ] &ensp;Include your email address for people to send questions or comments

+> ```Only post when you check for typos and gramatical errors, source the original work, and make sure the article is relevant to data analytics.```